Edwards-R/redlist_docs/irecord_data_analysis/import_notes.md

 |Species not present in Checker|236|

 ### Discussion
 Firstly, records may fail on multiple attributes.
 As such, the sum of reasons for failure will not always add up to the total of failures.
+By *far* the highest source of error was nomenclature.

 The Checker is not capable of handing subgrid (i.e. AA0000X) grid references.
 So few such records reach BWARS that development of this functionality was simply not considered important.
 The usage of tetrad grid references in the age of handheld GPS devices is very uncommon in Aculeate recording.

 Gridref/VC match not found relates to records which are placed in the sea.
 The Checker has a list of all grid references for terrestrial GB, CI, and IE to which it compares every record.
 If the grid reference (at 10km or 1km resolution, whichever is present and finer) does not exist in this list then the check fails.
 There are a few cases where this failure is incorrect, but very few.
+Out of the ~400,000 records presented to the Checker, 131 failures is around what is expected for a false negative (i.e. 'Test says it's wrong, but it is in fact correct') in this metric.

 The species not present in the Checker are:
 |Input taxon|Notes|